This article was originally published in February 2016, in advance of the release of Deadpool.

 Then things started to fall apart.
 Nicieza had what he calls “a very acrimonious divorce from Deadpool” soon after The Circle Chase.
 He says he presented a story outline for a potential second mini-series that would see Wade’s cancer return and have him go on a rampage to take down all the assholes who’d messed up his body and face.
 A second mini-series did indeed happen — but Nicieza wasn’t allowed to write it.
 In fact, he was already clashing with the higher-ups about his work on other X-Men-related series.
 “The editors deemed it ‘too depressing’ — which, no kidding, of course it was depressing,” he recalls.
 “Let’s just say I wasn’t very happy about that decision to bounce me off the second Deadpool limited series, and it was another nail in the coffin of my involvement in the X-books at that time.”

 That second mini-series, Deadpool: Sins of the Past, came out in 1994, and editor Bob Harras recruited writer Mark Waid and artist Ian Churchill to helm it.
 The dialogue was even poppier than previous iterations: ”I made a very conscious decision that in my mind, he was Bugs Bunny,” Waid remembers.
 But their reign was short-lived.
 Deadpool-mania had died down significantly, and Marvel wasn’t excited enough about the character to keep pushing him.
 He only made about a dozen appearances in any Marvel comics over the course of the following three years.
 One reason Deadpool was on the wane was that everything at Marvel was suffering.
 The publisher had financially collapsed due to an industrywide slump, and Marvel found itself in Chapter 11 bankruptcy.
 The leadership was in shambles, with new editors-in-chief cycling in and out every few months.
 But one consequence of chaos is opportunity.
-Amid the rubble, a new idea emerged: What if, while no one’s really minding the store, we cut the brakes and do some wild stuff with Deadpool?
-The results were thrilling, forever changing the character and planting the seeds that are blooming on the big screen nearly 20 years later.
+Amid the rubble, a new idea emerged: What if, while no one’s really minding the store, we cut the brakes and do some wild stuff with that guy with the guns and the swords?

 “Deadpool was a character that, honestly, they didn’t …” Joe Kelly trails off.
 He’s describing Marvel’s attitude toward the character’s first ongoing series.
 “They really figured that he might go six issues.”